Breach of Contract Demand Letter Generator

 6. Enforce the Judgment

-After obtaining a favorable ruling, the violated party must enforce the order and collect the damages through garnishment, liens, or other legal methods.
+After obtaining a favorable ruling, the party that was violated must enforce the order and collect damages through garnishment, liens, or other legal methods.

 Sample